Destinations Italy Milan & Lakes

 €€€

-Opened by Davide Campari himself in 1915 inside the Galleria facing the Duomo (#27 in the World's 50 Best Bars) — Angelo d'Andrea mosaics on the lower walls from the 1910s, untouched.
-The ground-floor Bar di Passo is standing-room for quick drinks; the upstairs Sala Spiritello is where you actually want to be — moody, reservation-only, sweeping view down into the Galleria.
+Opened by Davide Campari in 1915 inside the Galleria facing the Duomo.
+No. 18 in Europe's 50 Best Bars 2026.
+The Angelo d'Andrea mosaics on the lower walls date from the 1910s, untouched.
+The ground-floor Bar di Passo is standing-room for quick drinks; the upstairs Sala Spiritello (moody, reservation-only, a sweeping view down into the Galleria) is where the evening belongs.
 Order a Campari Seltz the way Davide intended, or work through the cocktail program upstairs.
-Closed Mondays.
+Open daily.

-InsiderReserve the second-floor Sala Spiritello (or Sala Gaspari) — the ground floor is a tourist scrum, the upstairs is genuinely one of the great bars in Europe.
-The cocktail program is the reason.
+InsiderReserve the second-floor Sala Spiritello (or Sala Gaspari).
+The ground floor is a standing-room counter; the upstairs room is the reason to reserve, and the cocktail program is most of why.

 Bar Luce